FelipeAndrioli/OpenGL---Studies-Tutorials-Projects/learnopengl/NOTES.md

 # Notes to improve development

 ## Libraries Build
-    - Need to find a way to build Assimp.
+    - Assimp.
 It doesn't look to be possible to use as the other Libraries we've been using so far, so an alternative might be to compile it using VSCode and then just import it into our code.

+    - ImGUI.

 ## Text Editor
     - Function signature(parameters) suggestion, it would help a lot, however